 Another innovation is that you can interact with the thing via gesture navigation.
 This is technology that has already been introduced on some smartphones.
 Additionally, there’s the touch display for navigation and a single physical button which wakes up the tracker.

 As far as other features, you get the usual fitness tracking sensors including an accelerometer, gyroscope, blood oxygen saturation, heart rate, sleep, menstrual cycle monitoring and more.
 Honor Band 6 supports 10 sports modes, 6 of these with auto-recognition.

 Smart functionality includes a voice assistant, music control, notifications and an NFC chip for contactless payments.
 This all taps into Bluetooth 5.0 support.

 Battery life is pretty decent.
-The 180mAh battery can keep everything going for up to two weeks.
+The 180mAh lithium ion battery can keep everything going for up to two weeks.
 A 10 minute charge is all it takes to keep it going for a full three hours.

 Price and availability

-All things considered, this seems like a decent little offering.
-The problem with lots of fitness trackers is the small display.
+All things considered, the Honor Band 6 looks to be a nice fitness band.
+The problem with lots of similar devices is the small display.
 Honor Band 6 goes a long way to resolving this.
 It actually blurs the lines between fitness bands and smartwatches when it comes to screen quality and size.